-A desired outcome of using the PRA peer review process is to show conformance with the applicable Part(s) and the associated requirements of the ASME/ANS PRA Standard to the extent that certain risk-informed applications can be supported.
-The major benefit of the review process are the detailed assessment against the ASME/ANS PRA Standard, as well as the recommendations for improvements.
-Additional beneficial outcomes of the review process are the exchange of information regarding PRA techniques, experiences, and applications among the host utility and utility review personnel.
+A desired outcome of using the PRA peer review process is to show conformance with the applicable technical element(s) and the associated requirements of the ASME/ANS Advanced Non-LWR PRA Standard to the extent that certain risk-informed applications can be supported.
+The major benefit of the review process is the detailed assessment against the ASME/ANS Advanced Non-LWR PRA Standard, as well as the recommendations for improvements.
+Additional beneficial outcomes of the review process are the exchange of information regarding PRA techniques among the host user and review personnel at the user's company.